 Preschool/nursery to Foundation Stage

 We want your children to be very happy at school, so we work hard to ensure that the transition from pre-school to Foundation Stage is as smooth as possible.
 We try to visit all the children at their pre-school in the summer before they start with us, to discuss their progress with the staff and to ensure that we are well-prepared to carry on their development at school.
 Parents are invited to meetings during the term prior to their child starting school.
-Children are invited into school (with their parents) to view their classroom and to meet the staff and children who will be working with them.
+Children and parents are invited into school prior to their start in September, to view their classroom and meet the staff and children who will be working with them.

 These are our expectations for your child before they start in Foundation Stage:

 - I can ask for help.

 - I can say please and thank you.

 - I can listen without interrupting and follow simple instructions.

 - I am getting better at concentrating when I am enjoying something I am doing.

 - I can share my toys with other children and try hard to take turns.